-“Our goal is to collaborate with providers throughout Southern New England to serve women with infectious diseases,” said Dr. Anderson.
+“Our goal is to collaborate with providers throughout Southern New England to serve women with infectious diseases,” said Dr. Hughes.
 “This highly specialized consultative service is designed to be able to provide both one-time consultations for treatment recommendations and ongoing care for complicated infections.

 “We have broad expertise in infectious disease issues in women, both during pregnancy and in the non-pregnant patient, and can provide specialty consultation for a wide range of infectious disease issues, including but not limited to complex sexually transmitted diseases, infectious diseases in the setting of pregnancy, preconception counseling, pre or post exposure prophylaxis against HIV and other infections, as well as infections in the surgical or immunocompromised oncology patient,” said Dr. Hardy.